Get Your Pushback Rack Load Right

 - Damage to the cart system and possible damage to the product being stored

-- Defective or damaged pallets may not allow the push back system to operate correctly
+- Jams: defective or damaged pallets may not allow the push back system to operate correctly

 - Pallets should also be shrink-wrapped or securely banded before you place them in a system

-- Loads shouldn’t overhang the pallet on any side, including slip sheets, shrink wrap, carton flaps, improperly stacked boxes, etc.
+- Loads shouldn’t overhang the pallet on any side, including slip sheets, shrink wrap, carton flaps, improperly stacked boxes or other factors

 Pushback racks are about uniformity — of load type, pallet type, and load weight.
 Pallet load weights, in a single push back lane, should not vary by more than 500 pounds, even if the rack can accommodate the weight of heavier pallets.
 Don’t store a 2,000-pound load in the same push back lane as a 1,000-pound load.